 Most nonprofits, however, struggle to create a truly useful budget.
 A nonprofit budget should include two important characteristics: it should be “program based”, and it should utilize “shared operating costs”.

 Program Based Budget

-A program based budget allows you to see the sustainability of each of your programs and builds a solid framework for tracking and raising restricted funds.
+A program based budget for your nonprofit allows you to see the sustainability of each of your programs and builds a solid framework for tracking and raising restricted funds.
 If you visualize a standard budget you probably see your income and expense accounts with totals for the year.
-A program based budget includes income and expense totals not just for the organization as a whole, but for each program as well as admin and fundraising.
+A program based budget includes income and expense totals not just for the organization as a whole, but for your programs as well.

 Breaking out programs separately allows for many benefits.
 First of all, it allows you to see the bottom line for each of your programs.
 Some programs may be fully funded by grants, while others may be using most of your unrestricted dollars.
 This information is essential in planning your spending and fundraising.

 Second, a program based budget allows you better track your restricted dollars.
 If you receive a program specific grant, you need to make sure that you spend that money down through the year and not use those restricted dollars to subsidize any other program.
 With a program based budget you can ensure that all restricted income has associated expenses.
 You can then track your budgeted grant against your actual spending.

 Another important benefit of a program based budget is that it can inform your fundraising efforts.
 A program that has more expenses than restricted income may provide a great fundraising opportunity.
 You can show the planned expenses and the impact as well as your funding situation.
 The budget for a grant proposal is already halfway done.

 Too many nonprofits struggle to get funding for things like the rent and internet.
 This isn’t just because funders are more attracted to the sexier direct program costs.
 The problem also lies in how nonprofits distinguish program costs from overhead and don’t utilize shared operating costs in their grant budgets.